heptarch/heptarch.github.io/drafts/demon.md

  Stephenson, that commanding and self-willed presence, seems asleep.
  There is a bump from below, and a sound muffled by the vapour.
- The stationmaster turns in his chair, mutters some imprecation, and continues dreaming of Welsh rarebit and rum.
+ The stationmaster turns in his chair, mutters some imprecation, and continues dreaming of rarebit and hot rum.

 In the tunnels beneath Euston Square, a small traversable wormhole winks out of existence.